hcgatewood/kuba/README.md

 ## Features

 <p align="center"><img src="https://raw.githubusercontent.com/hcgatewood/kuba/main/assets/demo.gif" alt="Kuba demo" width="1000"/></p>

+Kuba is an **evolution of kubectl** that makes it **more efficient for power users**, especially platform operators and SREs managing multiple clusters, investigating cross-cutting issues, and supporting multiple teams/orgs.
+It adds a number of key features to kubectl, including:

 - ☁️ **Fuzzy arguments** for get, describe, logs, exec
 - 🔎 **New output formats** like fx, lineage, events, pod's node, node's pods, and pod's containers